Essex Crossing: Canceled projects

+In 2016, the Children's Museum of Manhattan announced plans to relocate to Essex Crossing.
+The museum planned to occupy 70000 ft2, but these plans were canceled the next year due to financial and logistical conflicts.

+Reception

+In 2019, New York Times architecture critic Michael Kimmelman described Essex Crossing as "the anti-Hudson Yards", saying that the developers had won over local residents and that "this may come as close as we can now get, in a political system obeisant to private enterprise, to balancing equity with gentrification".

-Political controversy
+Political issues

 The SPURA area, now the Essex Crossing's site, was kept empty, except for parking lots, since 1967 due to suspected political alliances.
 In 1977, then-to-be-Assembly Speaker Sheldon Silver and Metropolitan Council on Jewish Poverty (Met Council) head William "Bill" Rapfogel accompanied then-mayor Edward Koch through the area, promising to turn some 20 acre of barren land on Delancey Street's south side into a never-delivered development that had displaced more than 1,800 residents a decade before.

 Rapfogel and Silver were accused of promoting specific plans for favored developers, which would maintain the area's Jewish identity, at the expense of other communities.
 They opposed a 1970s plan for affordable housing, which would have changed the demographics of the neighborhood and brought in more Chinese and Hispanic residents.
 Silver instead proposed a shopping center with no housing for the site in the 1980s.
 In the 1990s, they proposed a “big box” store, like Costco, to be built by Bruce Ratner, a developer.
 Ratner hired Rapfogel's eldest son in 2007, and Silver employed Rapfogel's wife as his chief of staff.
 Ratner also helped raise $1 million for the Met Council.